nhsengland/devices_rap/docs/content/worksheet_output_documentation.md

 ### Date Formatting

-Datetime columns use the default format "%b %Y" (e.g., "Jan 2025") unless otherwise specified.
+Column with a Datetime name use the default format "%b %Y" (e.g., "Jan 2025") unless otherwise specified.

 ## Migration Categories

 The worksheets distinguish between:

-- **Migrated Categories** (`upd_migrated_categories: True`): Device categories that have been migrated to the new system
+- **Migrated Categories** (`upd_migrated_categories: True`): Device categories that have been migrated to the NHS Supply Chain
 - **Non-migrated Categories** (`upd_non_migrated_categories: True`): Device categories that have not yet been migrated